Triangle

 Course overview

-In both elite and high-performance sports and recreational events, comprehensive rehabilitation from injury is critical to an athlete’s body and mind and their future in the sport they love.
+In both elite and high-performance sports and recreational events, comprehensive rehabilitation from injury is critical to an athlete’s body, mind and their future in the sport they love.

-Expanding on your existing experience in sporting injuries and rehabilitation and using evidence-based practice, you’ll develop your clinical judgement skills, understanding of professional issues in sports, and be part of innovative research in rehabilitation.
+Expanding on your existing experience in sporting injuries and rehabilitation and using evidence-based practice, you’ll develop your clinical judgement skills, and understanding of professional issues in sports, and be part of innovative rehabilitation research.

 You’ll be taught in the new National Rehabilitation Centre (NRC), a 70 bed NHS rehabilitation facility near Loughborough and Queen’s Medical Centre (QMC) in Nottingham, one of the largest teaching hospitals in the UK.